worldbank/impactAI-extraction-paper/README.md

     3. Ensure the output folder exists or will be created automatically in the script.

-## Extraction of interventions and outcomes from tables
+## 🎯 Extraction of Interventions and Outcomes from Tables

 This script aims to get information about interventions and outcomes (their names and descriptions) from extracted tables.